Exclusive: Amazon pauses sellers' loan repayments amid coronavirus

 “Loan repayments will restart on May 1, 2020 ...
 You will have the same number of remaining payments once repayment resumes,” Amazon said in a seller message obtained by Reuters.

+More than 20,000 merchants have gotten loans from Amazon, the company said in 2017.
+By the end of 2019, Amazon stood to receive $863 million from sellers to whom it provided financing through the lending program, according to a company filing.
+The loans’ terms range from three to 12 months, carrying interest rates from 6% to 19.9%.

+As Americans turn to online shopping while quarantined, many online sellers, who are small and medium-sized businesses, are facing cash flow constraints amid supply chain and logistics issues caused by the outbreak.
+EBay Inc (EBAY.O), another major online marketplace, said on Wednesday it will defer most selling fees for merchants for 30 days.

-The company’s offer may provide relief to sellers, some of whom could be hard hit by Amazon’s recent decision to restrict its U.S. and European fulfillment services to household, medical and other essential goods in demand during the outbreak.
+Amazon’s offer may provide relief to sellers, some of whom could be hard hit by Amazon’s recent decision to restrict its U.S. and European fulfillment services to household, medical and other essential goods during the outbreak.

 Merchants of popular items from toys to apparel have worried that the temporary ban on stocking goods in Amazon warehouses, on which they depend for delivery, would mean low sales and difficulty paying back loans.